-The Council has recently appointed an external provider in respect of Treasury Management advice.
+The Council has external providers in respect of Treasury Management advice.
 These services were procured and awarded through a joint collaborative procurement with nine other Local Authorities.
 The treasury management advisors will provide specific advice on investment, debt and capital finance issues.
 The quality of this service will be controlled by regular monitoring of their performance against performance indicators as set out in their service contract.